 4 Fun Day Trips in West Virginia

 West Virginia is completely surrounded by five states: Virginia, Pennsylvania, Ohio, Kentucky, & Maryland.
-With summertime on the horizon, you must add one (or more!) of these 4 fun day trips in West Virginia to your road trip itinerary They are each unique and feature easy drives with spectacular mountain scenery along the way.
+It offers a great road trip destination for those states and anyone headed through I-77 or I-64.
+With warm weather on the horizon, you must add one (or more!) of these 4 fun day trips in West Virginia to your road trip itinerary They are each unique and feature easy drives with spectacular mountain scenery along the way.